oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/01-initialize-environment/initialize-environment.md

 ![Click shortcut to start a terminal](./images/initialize-environment-desktop-click-terminal.jpeg " ")

-4. The terminal has two tabs, *Yellow* and *Blue*.
+4. The terminal has two tabs, *yellow* 🟨 and *blue* 🟦.
 The instructions might tell you which tab to use.
 If not, you can use any of them.
 All labs start by setting the appropriate environment.

 5. Optionally, in the terminal, you can zoom in to make the text larger.